Iris haynei: Taxonomy

-It has the common name of 'Gilboa Iris'.
+It has the common name Gilboa Iris.
 'Mount Gilboa Iris'.
 'Iris of Mount Gilboa', or 'Irus Ha-Gilboa'.

-The Palestinian name is 'Sawsan Gilboa'.
+The Palestinian name is 'Sawsan Faqqua' or 'Sawsan Gilboa'.

-The Latin specific epithet haynei refers to William Amherst Hayne (1847–1873), (from Trinity College, Cambridge), who was a botanist, who went with Tristram, to the ruins of Ataruz and Machaerus (Mukawir) in 1873.
+The specific epithet haynei refers to William Amherst Hayne (1847–1873), (from Trinity College, Cambridge), who was a botanist, who went with Tristram, to the ruins of Ataruz and Machaerus (Mukawir) in 1873.

 Although one source mistakenly, thought it was named after Friedrich Gottlob Hayne (1763–1832).